koding/kdlearn/guides/ide-introduction/index.md

 The Editor, that sits on the right of the FileTree, is the main driving force behing the Koding IDE.
 It allows you to edit a wide variaty of files types, such as .php, .rb, .html, .css just to name a few.

 By default the editor will be opened in a horizontal two pane view.
 Panes can be opened, split and merged at will.
 They can also be made full screen.
+You can learn more about these operations in [this guide](/faq/split-panes/).

 You can open a new tab, in a pane, by clicking on the plus button and then chosing the type of tab you want to open, either a new Terminal tab, a new drawing board or a new file.